 - The Chair will possess sound communication and strong leadership skills.

-- The Secretary, in consultation with the Chair, will prepare and send notices of meetings and agendas, and accurately transcribe all decisions of the Committee.
+- The Secretary, in consultation with the Chair, will prepare and send notices of meetings and agendas, and accurately transcribe all decisions of the Committee in the minutes.

 - The Secretary will table all correspondence, reports, and other information relevant to the Committee’s activities and operations.